sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 condensed bolts of energy at the target.
 It has excellent range, and packs quite a punch.

-***Flame Bracer.*** A flame bracer is an anti-personnel weapon designed to be strapped to the userís forearm.
+***Flame Bracer.*** A flame bracer is an anti-personnel weapon designed to be strapped to the user√≠s forearm.
 As an action, you can activate the bracer to project a jet of flame in a 15-foot line that is 5 feet wide.
 Each creature in that line takes 2d4 fire damage, or half as much damage on a successful Dexterity saving throw against your maneuver DC.
-If you expend three uses of the flame bracerís fuel canister, you can alter the area of effect to a 15-foot cone instead.
+If you expend three uses of the flame bracer√≠s fuel canister, you can alter the area of effect to a 15-foot cone instead.

 ***Flamethrower.*** Unlike flame bracers, flamethrowers are military-grade weapons that project wide swaths of flame.
 As an action, you can choose between a 30-foot line that is 5 feet wide or a 15-foot cone.